O-J1/drawthings-image-cli/README.md

 ### Option 1
 1. Clone this repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project directory and open the terminal at said location:
-3. Install the required dependencies using Poetry:
+3. Install the required dependencies using the following:

    ```
    poetry install